Virtual Volleyball

-is a video game developed and published by Imagineer Co. for the Sega Saturn.
+is a sports video game developed by SIMS and published by Imagineer for the Sega Saturn in Japan in 1995.
+Imagineer re-released the game on the PlayStation as in 1996.

 Gameplay

 Virtual Volleyball is the first volleyball game using polygons to be published for any game system.

 Reception

 Next Generation reviewed the Saturn version of the game, rating it one star out of five, and stated, "There are inherent problems in doing a volleyball game when considering the matter of trying to control an entire team, but Virtual Volleyball seems to make no effort to solve any of these problems, leaving the gamer with an extremely vacant feeling."